National Police of Colombia: Creation in the 19th century

-During the second half of the 19th century Colombia went through many political changes and struggles to define itself as a nation.
-Tensions between the two main political parties, the Colombian Liberal Party and the Colombian Conservative Party, escalated to numerous civil wars trying to establish a political system between federalism or centralism and other major differences.
+During the second half of the 19th century, Colombia went through many political changes and struggled to define itself as a nation.
+Tensions between the two main political parties, the Colombian Liberal Party and the Colombian Conservative Party, escalated into numerous civil as they debated the establishment of a political system based on either between federalism or centralism, among other major differences.

-The National Police of Colombia was established by Law 90 of 1888 to be under government orders and as a dependency of the then Ministry of Government intended to function as a gendarmerie for Bogotá.

-The new institution was planned to be a force of 300 gendarmes divided into three companies; commanded by a captain, two lieutenants and a second lieutenant, all commanded by two high-ranking officers.
+The National Police of Colombia was established by Law 90 of 1888, under government orders, as a dependency of the then Ministry of Government.
+It was intended to function as a gendarmerie for Bogotá.
+The new institution was planned to be a force of 300 gendarmes divided into three companies, commanded by a captain, two lieutenants and a second lieutenant, all overseenby two high-ranking officers.

-On October 23, 1890, acting president Carlos Holguín Mallarino sanctioned into law the authorization to hire any qualified trainers from either the United States or Europe to organize and train the newly established National Police.
-The Colombian officials selected a French commissioner named Jean Marie Marcelin Gilibert.
+On October 23, 1890, acting president Carlos Holguín Mallarino sanctioned a law authorizing the hiring of qualified trainers from either the United States or Europe to organize and train the newly established National Police.
+Colombian officials selected a French commissioner named Jean Marie Marcelin Gilibert.
 The institution was formally established by decree 1000 of November 5, 1891.

-The initial mission of the National Police was to preserve public tranquility, protecting people and public and private properties.
-By constitutional law the institution had to enforce and guarantee the rights of the people, the constitution and its laws, and obey their authority.
-Its function also included the authority to take action to prevent crimes and prosecute and arrest law-breakers.
-The National Police was intended to recognize no privileges or distinctions among the general population.
-The only exception was for international treaties established in the Constitution that gave immunity to members of diplomatic missions.
+The initial mission of the National Police was to preserve public tranquility and protect people, as well as public and private properties.
+By constitutional law, the institution was required to enforce and guarantee the rights of the people, uphold the constitution and its laws, and obey their authority.
+Its function also included the authority to take action to prevent crimes and prosecute and arrest lawbreakers.
+The National Police was intended to recognize no privileges or distinctions among the general population, with the only exception being for international treaties established in the Constitution that granted immunity to members of diplomatic missions.

-After a civil war broke out in 1895 during the presidency of Rafael Núñez, the president went absent and Miguel Antonio Caro took over office temporarily.
-Caro declared a general state of emergency in which authority over the National Police was transferred to the Ministry of War on January 21, 1896, and its members received the same privileges as military personnel.
+After a civil war broke out in 1895 during the presidency of Rafael Núñez, the president went absent and Miguel Antonio Caro temporarily assumed office.
+Caro declared a general state of emergency, in which authority over the National Police was transferred to the Ministry of War on January 21, 1896, and its members received the same privileges as military personnel.

-When aged president Manuel Antonio Sanclemente was replaced by Vice-president José Manuel Marroquín, who assumed the presidency, the National Police was restructured and organized in a military manner.
+When the aged president Manuel Antonio Sanclemente was replaced by Vice President José Manuel Marroquín, who assumed the presidency, the National Police was restructured and organized in a military manner.
 It was then transferred back to the Ministry of Government.
 To guarantee the security of Bogotá, the National Police was divided into seven districts to cover the entire city.
-A mutual fund called Caja de Gratificaciones was set up to pay benefits to service members, financed by the penalties imposed to the civilian population.
-By 1899 the National Police had a force of 944 agents divided into eight divisions.
+A mutual fund called Caja de Gratificaciones was set up to pay benefits to service members, financed by the penalties imposed on the civilian population.
+By 1899, the National Police had a force of 944 agents divided into eight divisions.